julkue/wabp/README.md

   - This is the build process.
 - index.html
   - The applications index file.
+- jmBoilerplate.version
+  - This file gives you information about the installed jmBoilerplate version.
+If you want to update jmBoilerplate you can check the version inside this file against the current version.
 - package.json
   - Necessary for the build process.
 Also it contains all the metadata of your project (like "bower.json").
 Note: All